 5.1 Searching for new plant-weevil BSPM systems

 Accumulating evidence for the role of weevils as specialized brood-pollinators of plants is changing our perspective on the role of this super-diverse group of beetles in tropical ecosystems and beyond.
 As such, it is time to expand our understanding of pollination ecology and to research and test this mutualism in a range of plant and weevil groups that have been overlooked.
 We show in this review that some common features associated with BSPM between plants and weevils can help identify novel systems.
-That said, we also show that these mutualistic relationships can exist between lineages that do not exhibit these characteristics at all.
-In this regard, we should also change our perception of the structure of these relationships themselves.
+That said, we also show that these mutualistic interactions can exist between lineages that do not exhibit these characteristics at all.
+In this regard, we should also change our perception of the structure of these interactions themselves.
 In light of this reasoning, a wide range of plant-weevil interactions should be re-evaluated.
 A few selected “priority” examples include the potential role of several ancient weevil groups (Belidae, Caridae, Cimberididae and Nemonychidae) that visit and breed in gymnosperm cones.
 With the exception of cycads, they are not considered pollinators (Oberprieler et al. 2007), but these cases have never been verified in detail.
 In the Neotropics, Oxycorynus species (Belidae, Oxycoryninae) are known to visit the male and female flowers of parasitic plants of the genus Lophophytum (Balanophoraceae), the larvae developing in the inflorescences (Ferrer et al. 2011).